HTTPArchive/almanac.httparchive.org/src/content/en/2021/seo.md

 This year's data on that conflict is even more worrisome.
 Pages are sending conflicting signals in 0.4% of cases on desktop and 0.3% of cases on mobile.

-As the Web Almanac data only looks on homepages, there may be additional problems with pages located deeper in the architecture, which are pages more likely to be in need of canonical signals.
+As the Web Almanac data only looks on home pages, there may be additional problems with pages located deeper in the architecture, which are pages more likely to be in need of canonical signals.

 ## Page Experience